 - You should attempt to go for several runs over a few days before you have the procedure done- this increases the likelihood of being able to reproduce your actual symptoms consistently on the day of testing, making the test results more accurate.

 Q3: What does the procedure involve?

-- You will be asked to sign a written consent form.
+- Following an informed discussion, you will be asked to sign a written consent form.

 - CECS testing is carried out using a handheld intracompartmental pressure monitoring system.
 This involves a small catheter inserted under local anaesthesia and aseptic conditions into the compartment to be examined.

 - Pressure measurements will be taken and a high pressure reading is suggestive of CECS.
 Pressure measurements may be repeated for between 1 to 5 minutes after exercise has stopped.

 - During the procedure, you will be asked to run on a treadmill in order to reproduce the symptoms of leg pain/ weakness / numbness that you may experience regularly on exercise.

 - You will need to bring your own running attire, running shoes and gym towel for this test.

 - Ensure you have eaten and drank clear fluids beforehand.